GB News

-GB News is a British free-to-air editorial television and radio news channel.
-The channel is available on Freeview, Freesat, Sky, YouView, Virgin Media and via the internet on Samsung TV Plus, LG webOS TV's (LG Channels), Rakuten TV, Apple TV, YouTube and Truth+.
-An audio simulcast of the station is available on DAB+ radio, Radio Garden and TuneIn Radio.
-In Australia, GB News is available on the Foxtel pay TV platform and on Foxtel's associated live TV news app, Flash.
+GB News is a British free-to-air editorial television and radio news channel based in London, England.
 Announced in September 2020 and launched in June 2021 from studios at Paddington Basin, London, GB News became Britain's first television news start-up since the launch of Sky News in 1989.
 It was set up with the aim of broadcasting "original news, opinion and debate", with a mix of news coverage and opinion-based content.
-Hosts of shows on the channel include Nigel Farage, Eamonn Holmes, Michael Portillo, Jacob Rees-Mogg, Andrew Pierce and Camilla Tominey.
+With a right-wing orientation on political issues, the channel's hosts include Nigel Farage, Eamonn Holmes, Michael Portillo, Jacob Rees-Mogg, Andrew Pierce, and Camilla Tominey.

-GB News is jointly owned by hedge fund manager Sir Paul Marshall and investment firm Legatum, under the umbrella of a holding company, All Perspectives Ltd, which is headquartered in London.
-As of August 2022, All Perspectives Ltd was controlled by three significant shareholders, all of whom work for Christopher Chandler's Dubai-based investment firm Legatum.
-The CEO of GB News is Angelos Frangopoulos, who formerly ran Sky News Australia.
+GB News is jointly owned by hedge fund manager Paul Marshall, who also owns The Spectator and UnHerd and has previously donated to the Conservative Party and the Vote Leave campaign, and Dubai-based investment firm Legatum.
+Company executives, presenters and editors are also awarded shares.
+Its CEO is Angelos Frangopoulos, the former CEO of Sky News Australia, and the chairman is Alan McCormick, a partner at Legatum.
 The journalist and broadcaster Andrew Neil, who left the BBC in 2020 to join the channel, became its first chairman and presented a primetime evening programme.
 He left in September 2021, two weeks after the official launch, having presented only nine episodes.